Data stored in Object Storage is automatically transferred to Archive Storage for retention and can be easily restored when needed.

 2 - How-to guides

-The user can enter the required information for Archive Storage through the Samsung Cloud Platform Console, select detailed options, and create the service.
+Users can create a service by entering the required information for Archive Storage and selecting detailed options through the Samsung Cloud Platform Console.

 Create authentication key